Security part 1 - Email sign-in

 To start with, let’s look at making it easier to sign in – and harder to get locked out.

-Your email sign-in may automatically recommend one or more options, as listed below.
-This would usually happen when you sign in on a new device, or on the website for your email provider.
+Your email provider may automatically suggest one or more options, as described below.
+These suggestions are usually shown when you sign in on a new device, or on the website for your email provider.

 Using your mobile number as a security contact

-Google, Microsoft, and Apple accounts want to use your mobile number, as a security contact.
+Apple and Google accounts want to use your mobile number, as a security contact.
 This is very helpful for signing in.

 These accounts will confirm what your mobile number is used for, before you enter it.
-You can read the screen, and control your information.
+You can read the screen, and control how they use your number.

-[*] When you say no to personalised ads, it does not remove your Google security contact(s).
-Equally, Google does not silently change advertising settings when you add a security contact.
+You can add a security contact in your Google account, without changing advertising settings.
+Equally, when you turn off personalised ads, it does not remove your Google security contact(s).
 It is safe to add your mobile number as a Google “recovery phone”, and for “two-step verification”.

 Using a passkey to sign in